The George Walker House | home

 We are mid-elevation area, and the weather is quite temperate.
 However, unlike Phoenix and Tucson, we do experience significant temperature extremes and weather can change by the minute.
 We recommend that you bring appropriate clothing to layer throughout the day.
 If you travel in shorts, t-shirts and sandals, please bring long pants and sweater or sweatshirts for the cool mornings and evenings on the porch.
 Even in the summer time nights are often below 70 degrees.
 We also recommend hiking boots or at least tennis shoes for walking and hiking.
 Rocks are sharp, cacti presents its own hazards and we do have rattlesnakes at all elevations.
 A little planning will make your stay much more pleasant.
 September and October temps range between 84F for the high to 41F for the low.
 We will get our first hard freeze late October and the temps will then range between the teens and the high 50's F. We can also get rain and/or snow any day from September through May - bring your bumbershoot!

 Paradise is located in the heart of some of the finest black bear country in Arizona.
 Fall 2000 we had three bears repeatedly visit the Walker House and nearby homes.
-We have not had unruly bears in Paradise.
-Bears range all the way into Portal where they did break into a house and raided a refrigerator.
+We have had unruly bears in Paradise.

 ALL rules of living in bear country apply here.